Tasks

 rate(Value Unit)

-For a singular value (1) the unit must be written as singular, otherwise it needs to be plural - rate(1 day vs. 5 days).
+For a singular value (1) the unit must be written as singular, otherwise it needs to be plural.
+For example:

 cron(Minutes Hours Day-of-month Month Day-of-week Year)

-Cron expressions that lead to rates faster than one invocation/minute are not supported.
-Additionally, one of the day-of-month or day-of-week values must be a question mark (?).
+Cron expressions that lead to rates faster than one invocation per minute are not supported.
+Additionally, one of the day-of-month or day-of-week values must be a question mark ?.

 Task Arguments

-To learn about the arguments that are passed to tasks, review the custom function arguments docs.
+To learn about the arguments that are passed to tasks, see custom function arguments.